tdwg/website/conferences/2024/registration/index.md

 1. Given exclusive early access to registration for our Okinawan excursions.

 2. Entered into a raffle to win one of many prizes.
-5 individuals will be selected to win one-year memberships to both SPNHC and TDWG.
+Five individuals will be selected to win one-year memberships to both SPNHC and TDWG.
 Other individuals will win fun prizes from Okinawa.

 So step up and sign up!